NewwyKung/NewwyKung/README.md

 I'm freelance in thailand, looking for job.

-* 🌍  I'm based in Buriram Thailand
+* 🌍  I'm based in Thailand
 * ✉️  You can contact me at [cnewwy@gmail.com](mailto:cnewwy@gmail.com)
 * 🧠  I'm learning Golang